 A repair done right the first time also stops the small problem from becoming a big one.
 A weak gas flame ignored long enough sets up incomplete combustion and soot.
 A loose coil receptacle that keeps arcing can melt the socket and the wiring around it.
 Those turn a one-part fix into a wiring job.
 For how stove work fits next to the rest of our pricing, read our guide on appliance repair cost in San Diego.

-Booking same-day service for your cooktop or range
+Booking service for your cooktop or range

 When to call us